 To get a sense of what the trip will be like, see:

 - Agendas from previous years’ study tours are available on the Events page.

 What does it cost?

-For Green Lane Project delegates, it’s an “airplane to airplane” scholarship (valued at approximately $3500).
+Green Lane Project focus cities receive 4 scholarships (not including airfare) for study tour spots in 2014 and 2015, it’s an “airplane to airplane” scholarship.
 From the moment you get on the plane at home until you get off the plane at the end of the trip, expenses are covered.
 Included are six nights single occupancy hotel room, nearly all meals (the exception being the final night of the trip, when delegates are free to explore the city on their own), all ground transportation, course materials and professional guide services.
 What’s not included are transportation to and from your home airport, hotel incidentals (phone, mini-bar, laundry), any food outside of group meals, and personal spending.

 What places will the trips visit?

-The Netherlands delegation will spend time in the Dutch cities of Utrecht, Amsterdam, Rotterdam, and either 's-Hertogenbosch, Tilburg, Nijmegen, Zwolle or Groningen.
-The Scandinavian trip will be based in Copenhagen, with visits to Odense and Malmo, Sweden.
-Both itineraries are fully customizable and will allow exploration of a range of urban scales in cities with a variety of urban and suburban conditions.
+The Netherlands delegation will spend time in Utrecht, Amsterdam, Rotterdam, and either 's-Hertogenbosch, Tilburg, Delft, Nijmegen, Zwolle, Groningen or other small to mid-size Dutch cities.
+The Scandinavian trip will be based in Copenhagen, with visits to Odense, Aarhus and/or Malmo, Sweden.
+Both itineraries are customized to match the demographics and interests of the participating U.S. cities and will allow exploration of a range of urban scales in cities with a variety of urban and suburban conditions.
 The common characteristics are vibrant public life and very high levels of bicycle use among all populations.